SuperNEMO-DBD/SNRS/README.rst

       ...
    ..

-Documentation
+Modelling approach
 ========================================

 Geometry modelling
 -------------------

-SNRS aims  to model the ITEP-style  source foil in SuperNEMO  using 3D mesh  (tessellated solid)  in  order to  approximate  the real  curved shapes of these  foils at a good level of  approximation, typically at millimeter  scales and  at least  below the  resolution of  the vertex reconstruction  precision.
+SNRS aims  to model the ITEP-style  source foil in SuperNEMO  using 3D meshes  (usng *tessellated  solids*  from Bayeux  and compatible  with Geant4  geometry modelling  tools) in  order to  approximate the  real curved  shapes  of   these  foils  at  a  reasonably   good  level  of approximation, typically  at millimeter scale  and at least  below the resolution   of   the  particle   tracking   in   Geant4  and   vertex reconstruction precision  in Falaise.
 The package  thus provides some tools to describe  each source foil as  a 3D mesh made  of hundreds of 3D-tiles, each  defined by triangular  facets with the  same effective surface and volumes.

 In  the current  release  of  SNRS, each  ITEP-style  source strip  is composed of 10 columns and 100  rows, so 1000 individual 3D hexahedron tiles  which  are  basically  slightly  deformed  rectangular  cuboid.
 Neglecting the streching effect in the Y and Z direction, each tile is considered to be  13.55 mm width and 27 mm  height.
-This model allows to easily  implement vertex generators  with uniform sampling  both on the surface and bulk of the tiles.
-Finally, each tile has 4 triangular facets  :  2  on its  back  face  (Italy)  and  2 on  its  front  face (France).
-The facets which encloses the 3D tile on the other sides are not considered  by any algorithm  (but they are implemented  to ensure the consistence  of the  structure of  the mesh).
+This model allows to  easily  implement  vertex  generators  with  approximated  uniform sampling both on the surface and in bulk of the tiles.
+Each tile has 4 master triangular  facets : 2  on its back face  (Italy) and 2  on its front face  (France).
+The facets which  encloses the 3D tile  on the 4 other  sides  are not  considered  by  the  algorithms (but  they  are implemented to ensure the consistence  of the geometrical structure of the mesh).
 Note also  that the  model takes  into account  the Mylar films which wraps  the selenium foils.
 Both back and  front films are thus associated  to their own mesh  models which are derived  from the main meshed model of the selenium strip.

 SNRS provides  the ``snrs::mesh_pad_model`` geometry  model (inherited from the  Bayeux's ``geomtools::i_boxed_model`` class).
 Given  a strip